 - Don’t use scented bleach or types with color-safe or cleaning additives.
 Look for a bleach label that says the product is safe for disinfecting water.

 3. Buy everything at once

 If you have the money and space, consider purchasing a large amount of commercially prepared emergency supplies.
 A few examples:

-- A three-day pack for one of S.O.S.
-Rations Emergency 3600 Calorie Food Bars: less than $10 at Amazon.
+- A three-day pack (five-year shelf life) of S.O.S.
+Rations Emergency 3600 Calorie Food Bars: about $10 on Amazon.

 Eating from a stockpile can get boring.
 Real Simple lists great foods to include that are nutritionally dense, provide a lot of food value for the bulk, are tasty and need no cooking.
 Remember to pack a can opener.
 The list includes:

 - Peanut butter

 - Whole wheat crackers (consider vacuum packing to prolong freshness)

 - Canned meat such as tuna, salmon, chicken and turkey